-(OBJECTIVE Ensure that all managed burning (muirburn) follows best practice as defined by the muirburn licensing scheme, supporting habitat restoration and recovery. Ċ TARGET • Reduce wildfire risk by developing an integrated wildfire management plan for the National Park.
-3 INDICATOR • All muirburn will comply with regulations set out in the muirburn licensing scheme, including stopping burning on deep peatlands as defined by the licensing regime.
-ACTIONS BY 2027 Conduct an audit to establish an accurate baseline for the extent of deep peat in the National Park.
-Introduce and support a muirburn licencing regime in the National Park.
-Develop an integrated wildfire management plan for the National Park, including strategic firebreaks.
-Develop and agree a National Park approach on campfires and barbecues. ] ~~~ [PARTNERS (alongside the Park Authority) Scottish Government, NatureScot, Scottish Land and Estates, landowners, Game and Wildlife Conservation Trust, environmental NGOs, Scottish Fire and Rescue Service
+Ensure that all managed burning (muirburn) follows best practice as defined by the muirburn licensing scheme, supporting habitat restoration and recovery.

+• Reduce wildfire risk by developing an integrated wildfire management plan for the National Park.

+All muirburn will comply with regulations set out in the muirburn licensing scheme, including stopping burning on deep peatlands as defined by the licensing regime.

+- Conduct an audit to establish an accurate baseline for the extent of deep peat in the National Park. - Introduce and support a muirburn licencing regime in the National Park. - Develop an integrated wildfire management plan for the National Park, including strategic firebreaks. - Develop and agree a National Park approach on campfires and barbecues.

+Scottish Government, NatureScot, Scottish Land and Estates, landowners, Game and Wildlife Conservation Trust, environmental NGOs, Scottish Fire and Rescue Service

-A8.
-Farming
+A8 Farming